 The word 'Trident' is used in many contexts including, for example, the controversial submarine-launched Trident ballistic missile.
 Lockheed chose the name 'Trident' in 1979 for its WMD, a name which mocks the 1958 symbol of the Campaign for Nuclear Disarmament - a trident in a non-fighting downward orientation (see Broken Cross).

 Several battle ships have been named 'Trident', as have cars, record labels, chewing gum and various other company products; there is no patent protection on the name 'Trident'.

-The trident is a fishing spear and was also a gladiator weapon in Ancient Rome.
+As well as a fishing spear, the trident was also a gladiator's weapon in Ancient Rome.

 The trident is occasionally seen in Christian art, and reconciling this warrior symbol with the love of Christ causes confusion2.